caedumil/gameTitle/specs/GBA.md

 Note: With all entry points, the CPU is initially set into system mode.

+## 004h..09Fh - Nintendo Logo, 156 Bytes

+Contains the Nintendo logo which is displayed during the boot procedure.
+Cartridge won't work if this data is missing or modified.

+In detail: This area contains Huffman compression data (but excluding the compression header which is hardcoded in the BIOS, so that it'd be probably not possible to hack the GBA by producing de-compression buffer overflows).

+A copy of the compression data is stored in the BIOS, the GBA will compare this data and lock-up itself if the BIOS data isn't exactly the same as in the cartridge (or multiboot header).

 ## 0A0h - Game Title, Uppercase Ascii, max 12 characters

 Space for the game title, padded with 00h (if less than 12 chars).